vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tithi; one year; Vispupājā; HV II.
 254 (from Pad).
 Amūvūsyāvrata-(1) HV II.
 257 (from Kūr.); offering something

-to a brāhmaṇa intending it for Saṅkara; (2) HV 11.
+to a brāhmaṇa intending it for Śhaṅkara; (2) HV 11.
 257

 20